ColleagueRiley/OpenGL-Context-Creation/README.md

 ### WGL dummy

-First, you have to create a dummy window, RGFW also uses this dummy window to get the height offset for the title bar.
+First, RGFW has to create a dummy window and device context, RGFW also uses this dummy window to get the height offset for the title bar.

-Then get the device context from the dummy window.

 ```c
 HWND dummyWin = CreateWindowA(Class.lpszClassName, name, window_style, x, y, w, h, 0, 0, inh, 0);